-The project was the second part of a two-part project that addresses the seismic readiness condition of the Sunset Reservoir.
-The Sunset Reservoir provides 60% of the clean water supply for the City of San Francisco, and it is critical in case of major fire or earthquake.
+This project was the second part of a two-part project that addressed the seismic readiness condition of the Sunset Reservoir.
+The Sunset Reservoir provides 60 percent of the clean water supply for the City of San Francisco, and it is critical in case of major fire or earthquake.

 Since construction activities occurred in a containment of potable water, none of the equipment was powered by diesel or gas.
-Propane was used to power all the equipment that was inside the reservoir.
+Shimmick only relied on propane to power all the equipment that was inside the reservoir.